amdhing/ionic-capstone-amplify/README.md

 ## Hosting frontend using AWS Amplify

+Adding hosting in the most simplest way is using Manual Deployment, which builds, packages and deploys the frontend using Amplify.

+Other options include connecting Amplify app to a github repository, where any changes made to the repo automatically get deployed to the app.
+Here's a bit more on achieving the same.

-- Create a github (or another options on the AWS Amplify console)
+- Create a github repo (or another options on the AWS Amplify console)
 - Go to the AWS Amplify console and connect the app with your github repo

 ![AWS Amplify](/docs/img/aws-amplify-setup-frontend.png)